Tesla Model X Buyers Guide

 Autopilot

 Except for very early Model X cars, all cars come with the Tesla system.
+A few very early cars came with the Mobileye system, but these will be few and far between.

 When looking at used cars, if you want Full Self driving capability it may be better value to find a car with that level of option already purchased as used prices do not reflect the purchase price of the option.
 However, if you find an otherwise perfect car at the right price it may be an option to pay for the upgrade after purchase.